-The St George’s House 2017 Annual Lecture will be given on Friday 23rd June by Baroness O’Neill of Bengarve CH CBE FBA on:
+The St George’s House 2017 Annual Lecture was given on Friday 23rd June by Baroness O’Neill of Bengarve CH CBE FBA on:

 Justice without Ethics: a Twentieth Century innovation?